 How to apply

 Please fill in the below form which outlines your event proposal and your contact details.
 Depending on what stage you are at in the planning process you may also wish to include a proposed date, location and costs.
 We will get back to you as soon as we can with our thoughts on your proposal.
-Please note, depending on levels of interest we may not be able to support all proposals, especially when we receive a larger number, but we will support as many as we can.
+We are not able to support all proposals, especially when we receive a larger number, but we will support as many as we can.

 If you have any questions, please contact firstname.lastname@example.org.